Schedule free consultation

 First-time online learners

-Once students switch from traditional to online schooling, they have a whole day to organize it however they want.
-Many fall into the trap of not knowing when and how to start learning.
+Once students switch from traditional to online schooling, they have a whole day to organize it how they want.
+Many fall into the trap of not knowing when and how long they should work on school tasks.
 Our teachers suggest the Pomodoro method to help you create a study routine that eventually gives some structure to studying.

 By using the Pomodoro study technique over time, you will improve your focus and enhance your productivity.
 However, before that, you will gain one more crucial routine.